 1976: Former Lovin’ Spoonful frontman John Sebastian was at #1 on the Billboard Hot 100 with “Welcome Back,” his only chart-topping solo hit and only song to enter the US top 40.

-1976: The first single from the Steve Miller Band’s Fly Like an Eagle LP, “Take the Money and Run,” entered the US singles charts.
-The song peaked at #11 on the Billboard Hot 100 and #8 in Canada.
+1976: “Take the Money and Run,” the first single from the Steve Miller Band’s ninth studio album, Fly Like an Eagle, entered the US singles charts.
+The song peaked at #11 on the Billboard Hot 100 and reached #8 in Canada.

 1977: The Grateful Dead played one of their most celebrated shows at Barton Hall at Cornell University in New York.
 The show became very popular among tape collectors, and on the concert’s 40th anniversary in 2017, a mastered recording was officially released by Rhino Records.

-1989: The debut studio album by Berlington, Vermont band Phish, Junta, was self-released without the support of a record label.
-The album received a wider release by Elektra Records when it was reissued on CD in 1992.
+1989: Burlington, Vermont band Phish released their debut studio album, Junta.
+The album was was initially self-released without the support of a record label, and received a wider release by Elektra Records when it was reissued on CD in 1992.

 1992: Genesis began their We Can’t Dance Tour in Irving, Texas.
-It was the band’s last full length tour and last with drummer and vocalist Phil Collins’ until the group reunited in 2007 for their Turn It On Again Tour.
+It was the band’s last full length tour and last tour with drummer and vocalist Phil Collins’ until they reunited in 2007 for their Turn It On Again Tour.
 Live recordings from the We Can’t Dance Tour were later released as the The Way We Walk series of live albums.

 2012: Glenn Frey released his fifth and final solo album, After Hours.